-All prospective adoptive parents whether or not they are getting foster licensed must undergo an adoptive home study and this is completed through Division of Licensing Resources (DLR) or a private agency.
-If you are requesting an unlicensed adoption only home study, DLR will accept and complete these requests, but they may get completed more timely through a private agency.
-DLR’s primary focus is general foster care, because homes are needed for those children coming into care.
-If you have any questions regarding adoption home studies please contact Debbie Marker at 360.902.7968.
+All prospective adoptive parents whether or not they are getting foster licensed must undergo an unified home study and this is completed through the Licensing Division (LD) or a private agency.
+If you are requesting an unlicensed adoption only home study, LD will accept and complete these requests, but they may get completed more timely through a private agency.
+LD’s primary focus is general foster care, because homes are needed for those children coming into care.
+If you have any questions regarding adoption home studies please contact Julie Pettit at 360-690-6026.

 The purpose of the adoptive home study is to provide a comprehensive evaluation as to whether parents are qualified to adopt.
 The process involves education and preparation as well as the gathering of information about the prospective parents.

 An adoptive home study includes:

 - Criminal history background check (DSHS 09-653).
-Organized through the licensor or DCFS worker, an instate criminal history check must be completed on every person over the age of 16 residing in the home.
+Organized through the licensor or DCYF worker, an instate criminal history check (Washington State Patrol - WSP) must be completed on every person over the age of 16 residing in the home.
 A national and local fingerprint (WSP and FBI) check must be completed on all adults in the home (age 18 and above).

-- Child abuse and neglect inquiries.
+- Child abuse and neglect inquiries (DCYF 15-460).
 This is part of the background check.
 Washington State records will be checked for everyone in the home ages 16 and older.
 If anyone in your home, age 18 and above, has lived in another state during the past 5 years, a check will be made of records in other states.
-This will be organized through your licensor or DCFS worker.
+This will be organized through your licensor or DCYF worker.

-- Personal information (DSHS 15-276).
-This DSHS form is used to provide your social worker with information about you.
+- Personal information (DCYF 15-276).
+This DCYF form is used to provide your caseworker with information about you.
 There are no right or wrong answers; this is just a way for the licensor to get to know you.
 It is imperative that you are forthcoming and honest about your history.

 The following is a general outline of what to expect, but your licensor will provide you with more detailed questions: